How to make money blogging? Well, that my friend is the million dollar question.

 She teaches you EVERYTHING you need to know to get your Virtual Assistant Business started from scratch and how to get it off the ground.

 Writing sponsored posts is another great way to make an income blogging.

 Sponsored posts are those you write about a particular product or service but receive compensation for it (material or financial).

 The purpose of sponsored posts is to promote the advertiser’s product or service.

 Writing a sponsored post means you work with a company and write a post about their product or service.

-It is a good idea to keep sponsored posts to a minimum, so you don’t turn off readers with paid content.
+It is a good idea to have a good balance between sponsored content and personal content, so you don’t turn off readers with too much promotional material.

 5. Electronic Products (eProducts)